EMVIC

 • Epidemiology/Serology: Dr. Carolina Klett-Tammen, Dr. Vanessa Melhorn, Helmholtz Centre for Infection Research (HZI)

-The findings of the EMVIC network will provide a scientific basis for a better understanding of how environmental factors influence immune responses to viral infections and vaccinations, particularly in vulnerable groups such as pregnant women, children and adolescents.
+The findings of the EMVIC network will provide a scientific basis for better understanding how environmental factors influence immune responses to viral infections and vaccinations, particularly in vulnerable groups such as pregnant women, children and adolescents.

 Scientists involved: